 The assistive technology specialist will be available to give one-to-one training if required.
 Generally, an appointment will be made regarding training upon collection of the hardware and software when allocated by the Disability Advice and Guidance team, however, training can be booked by emailing email@example.com

-A range of software programs, such as ClaroRead, ZoomText and MindGenius, among others, is available to install on all computers in PC Centres managed by Computing Services.
+A range of software programs, such as ClaroRead, ZoomText and MindGenius, among others, is available to install on all computers in PC Centres managed by IT Services.
 This software can also be installed by staff on their office computers.

 See the list of available software together with installation instructions.